 Tamar is a queer-as-can-be POC with ancestors from the Caribbean islands of St. Kitts and Nevis as well as the Scottish lowlands.
 They move through the world with a keen passion for social justice and equity work, advocacy for people of colour and youth, and radical community-building.
 This Aries is so excited to be a part of the Youthline, and can be found finding creative new ways to decorate Outreach tables and dreaming up incredible workshops for LGBT youth!

-As a queer person committed to access and equity, Tanya is honoured to join Youth Line as the Fundraising Coordinator.
-Previously at Access Alliance, and working with various arts organizations, Tanya has extensive grant writing and networking experience.
-Tanya is working to improve Youth Line’s communications with donors and members.
-Expect to connect with Tanya to talk about the amazing work that LGBT Youth Line does and show your love for Youth Line!
+Tanya is a queer person committed to access and equity who loves meeting queer, trans and two-spirit youth and supporters of Youth Line as the Fundraising Coordinator.
+Previously at Access Alliance, and working with various arts organizations, Tanya works to improve Youth Line’s communications with donors and members.
+Feel free to connect with Tanya to chat about all things LGBT Youth Line via firstname.lastname@example.org.
 Tanya loves rainbows, cats, and kids.

 The Youth Line has three brilliant and talented shift supervisors.
 These folks listen to and support the volunteers who answer calls, texts, e-mails, and messages from Ontario’s youth.
 Their work is extremely valuable and appreciated.
 Without them, we couldn’t do what we do!

 Youth Line has around 60 volunteers who range between 14-26 years of age.
 They go through an intensive 36-hour training program to be able to staff the lines.
 Our volunteers bring with them diverse experiences and knowledge of LGBT issues and much more These folks are really the heart and soul of our program, staffing the lines every Sunday-Friday, rain or shine.
 Volunteers bring so much to every call, but also to each other and to the organization.
 We wouldn’t be where we are without the amazing work of our volunteers.
 Thanks folks!